A Forest Expert Team In Spain Fights Fire With Fire — Literally

 GRAF units are trained to use water but do not carry it; they fight fire with fire, as well as axes and chainsaws.
 As the Tarragona area fire raged in June, it threatened to cross into the nearby Serra de Montsant Natural Park, with its 45,000 acres of exposed trees.
 While other firefighting units fought the blaze on the flanks with water and planes, GRAF units moved to cut off its advance by burning and chopping trees along its path, creating a "black zone" across which the fire couldn't pass.
 The fire was contained.

 The goal is to eliminate low-growing bushes and sometimes tree understories without killing the tree or allowing the fire to get out of control.
 This requires certain know-how.
 Firefighters carried kerosene cans through the white pine forest, lighting the garrigue and wild rosemary that grow around the base of the trees.
-They were careful not to let the flames reach too high and threaten to burn the tree tops.
+They were careful not to let the flames reach too high and threaten to burn the treetops.
 They stopped any one line of fire from getting too far ahead of the others.

 Mediterranean shepherds and farmers have been using fire to manage the landscape for thousands of years.
-But most techniques used by firefighters today were developed in the United States, where the record-setting blazes of the last 10 years have shown the limits of suppression alone.
+But most techniques used by firefighters today were developed in the United States, where the record-setting blazes of the past 10 years have shown the limits of suppression alone.
 In the U.S. as well as Europe, the change in approach toward fire is just beginning.

 "In the scientific community, it's understood we need to get fire back on the landscape," says Rod Linn, a climate modeler at Los Alamos National Laboratory in New Mexico.
 "And most fire practitioners have come to grips with fire having a lot of benefits.
 But with the public, there's work to do to get it socialized, to get people aware that just because you see smoke, it's not necessarily bad."